SylvainGuieu/smartplotlib/README.md

 #### dataplot

 dataplot is a collection of PlotFunc and PlotFactory to represent one dimensional data (materialized by the parameter 'data').
-For instance it has the hist PlotFunc wrapped around the hist matplotlib function  but also a PlotFactory histogram which serve the same purpose but is more handy to represent computed histogram as we want. histogram, return a xyplot collection.
+It has the 'hist' PlotFunc wrapped around the hist matplotlib function, but has also a PlotFactory histogram which serve the same purpose, but is more handy for advanced  representation of histograms with little extra line code. histogram, return a xyplot collection.
 ```python
 import numpy as np
 from smartplotlib import dataplot